 The main motto to cultivate this water plant is to reduce the pressure of fishing and over exploited fisheries.
 It is also been known as alternate livelihood for small scale fishers.
 One more interesting thing about this is the only plant which make an income of 2 billions US dollar in japan itself.

 Lato Seaweed is very good for persons who suffer from diabetes.
-A study shows that it is a potential anti-diabetic agent because it is able to enhance insulin secretion.
+A study shows that it is a potential anti-diabetic agent.
 According to research, it is high in iodine, magnesium, and vitamin K. It was also categorized as a diet-friendly food.
 This means that having Lato, the strange sea salad regularly is good for your body.
 You can probably make different salad versions so that every meal will be something to look forward to.